neondatabase/postgresql_anonymizer/docs/INSTALL.md

 > This is the recommended way to install the `stable` extension

+> This method works for RHEL/CentOS 7 and 8.
+If you're running RHEL/CentOS 6,
+> consider upgrading or read the [Install With PGXN] section.

 _Step 0:_ Add the [PostgreSQL Official RPM Repo] to your system.
 It should be something like: